 Compliance is checked through both a peer review process and, periodically, by the Managing Agent's Internal Audit department which is entirely independent of the underwriting units.

-In order to limit risk, the number of reinstatements per policy is limited, deductibles are imposed, policy exclusions are applied and whenever allowed by statute, maximum indemnity limits are put in place per insured event.
+In order to limit risk, the number of reinstatements per policy generally is limited, deductibles are imposed and policy exclusions are applied.

 (ii) Underwriting risk profile